-This is Auckland’s largest cultural festival, with big crowds, so plan your trip to the festival ahead of time, depending if you prefer the hustle and bustle or smaller crowds.
+This is Auckland’s largest cultural festival, with big crowds, so plan your trip to the festival ahead of time.

-Thursday 14 February is Lantern Appreciation Night, with no stalls, performances, food or amusements.
+Thursday 13 February is Lantern Appreciation Night, with no stalls, food or amusements.
 The opening ceremony will run from 6.30pm to 8.00pm and then it’s just you and the lanterns!
-It tends to be quieter than other nights, and earlier in the evenings is quieter than later on each evening.
+This is a much quieter night than the other three - perfect for those who would prefer to avoid crowds.

-If you want all the hustle and bustle, sights, sounds, smells and colours of the festival at its peak, and don’t mind big crowds, Saturday night is your night – the busiest night of the festival, followed by Sunday which finishes with a bang – the fireworks finale!
+If you want all the hustle and bustle, sights, sounds, smells and colours of the festival at its peak, then Friday, Saturday and Sunday nights are the best nights for you.
+Saturday is definitely the busiest night of the festival, followed by Sunday which finishes with a bang – the fireworks finale!